digimakergo/doc/tutorial/templating.md

       - "test" # todo: idea to support package like "<packagename>, test"
 ```

-host: the website visit host, including port if there is
+- host: the website visit host, including port if there is
-path: path after the host if there is
+- path: prefix of the site path if there is
-root: root content of the site
+- root: root content id of the site
-default: default content of the site, for index page
+- default: default content id of the site, for index page
-template_folder: folder under template folder(by default it's under ``web/templates``)(can be changed in ``dm.yaml/general/template_folder``)
+- template_folder: folder under template folder(by default it's under ``web/templates``)(can be changed in ``dm.yaml/general/template_folder``)

+## Templating

-## Base template
+### Base and content template
 Base template defines the layout, which is in base.html (eg. web/template/demo/base.html).

 Digimaker uses block in templating, meaning base.html defines block and real template fills in value.
 In example below, base.html defines ``content`` block and is filled in ``article/full.html``